ludwig-ai/ludwig-docs/docs/developer_guide/unit_test_design_guidelines.md

 - `fpc` should be zero except for pre-trained modules like the Huggingface text encoders.
 - `upc` <= `tpc`

-In the case that some parameters are not updated, `not_updated` is a Python list containing names of the parameter that were not updated.
+In the case that some parameters are not updated, `not_updated` is a Python list containing parameter names that were not updated.

-In the ideal case, `upc` == `tpc`, i.e, all of the trainable parameters were updated.
+In the ideal case, `upc` == `tpc`, i.e, count of trainable parameters is equal to the count of updated parameters.
 However, there may be situations where `upc` < `tpc`.
-This may occur in situations where dropout is used or with batch normalization with a single training example or conditional processing in the `forward()` method.
+This may occur when dropout is used or with batch normalization with a single training example or conditional processing in the `forward()` method.
 The preceding is not an exhaustive list.
 Whenever `upc` < `tpc`, the developer should confirm that the counts are correct for the situation.

 **Step 2**: